 Take photos of your credit cards (front and back), your ID, your passport, whatever would be super inconvenient to lose access to, and store them on Dropbox or email them to yourself.
 They'll be way easier to cancel and replace in case you lose them.
 Physical photocopies are good, but if you lose all of your stuff, you'll probably lose these too.

 Make heavy use of a travel credit card

-If you're good about paying your statements in full, you can really take advantage of some valuable features on fancy travel credit cards.
+If you're good about paying your statements in full, you can really take advantage of those fancy-ass travel credit cards.

-I put everything I possibly can on a credit card, then pay them off right away.
-Heck, I even pay attention to when certain spending categories offer bonus points.
-As a result, I've been able to stack up enough points to pay for international flights, long hotel stays, and otherwise-crazy-expensive upgrades I'd never pay for.
-And did I mention free airport lounge access?
-And free TSA PreCheck??
+I put everything I possibly can on either my Chase Freedom Unlimited or Chase Sapphire Reserve card depending on which card gives me more points for the purchase.
+Heck, I even pay attention to when certain spending categories offer bonus points and those little promotional ways to get more points.
+As a result, I've been able to stack up enough Ultimate Rewards points to redeem for international flights, long hotel stays, and otherwise-crazy-expensive upgrades I'd never ever pay real money for.
+And did I mention free airport lounge access and TSA PreCheck?!

 I'm still learning about how to best use my points, but even when I trade them in for something that's not the "optimal point value," I feel like I've won some kind of sweepstakes.
 Bougie Chic Traveler Lady strikes again!